CsPS0/Neumann-Survival-Week/RPG-GAME/InputLib/README.md

 ## Mouse in Mouse.cs

-A class that stores properties of the mouse
+A class that gives you information and functionalites for the mouse

 attributes:
 - `enum Button` : an enum that contains the buttons of the mouse like ConsoleKey